GradientCrux/basic_sql_interview/README.md

-1) Write a sql statement to show
-    - all service order headers
+1) Write a sql statement to show the **exact** table output as shown below -All service order headers

         ![ERD](./diagrams/so_headers.png)

-    - all service order numbers with the customer name
+    - All service order numbers with the customer name

         ![ERD](./diagrams/so_number_customer.png)

-    - service order 1234 details
+    - Service order 1234 details
         - service order number
         - customer name
         - product name